smartin015/continuousprint/docs/lan-queues.md

 ### LAN Queues manage Jobs, not Sets/Files

 Queues operate at the level of a Job (see [Sets and Jobs](/advanced-queuing/#sets-and-jobs) for disambiguation).
 All work described by the job will be completed by the printer which acquires it.
 In other words, **the work within a job will not be distributed across printers**.
-This is to ensure compatability with future work to support WAN / decentralized network printing, ensuring that all prints of any job are guaranteed to end up in the same place.
+This is to ensure compatability with future work to support WAN / decentralized network printing, ensuring that all prints of any job are guaranteed to end up in the same physical location.

 ### Queue Strategies

-When a printer is done with its job, it will choose the next one based on whichever strategy is configured for the queue it's printing from (configurable in "Setup" below):
+When a printer is done with its job, it will choose the next one based on whichever strategy is configured for the queue it's printing from.
+There is currently only one strategy:

 *  **In-Order** prints linearly down the queue from top to bottom, one job at a time.

-*  **Least Manual** (not yet implemented) selects a printing order which avoids excessive filament changes and other manual actions.
+In the future, you will be able to customize how your printer works on the queue, e.g. choosing jobs in a way which avoids excessive filament changes and other manual actions.

 The overall strategy *between* queues is currently in-order, i.e. all prints in the topmost queue will be executed before moving onto the next queue, and so on.
 This will eventually change to allow a top-level strategy which dictates which queue to print from.